【Nigiri sushi: Nimono】

 It is grilled, then coated with tsume (nitsume), which is sweet.
 What has a very special flavor, even among nigiri-sushi and is very popular as a topping?
 Japanese conger eel (anago).
-This is why there are some sushi restaurants who make a point of purchasing eel with the same thickness and size all year long and maintaining the same flavor.
+This is why there are some sushi restaurants that make a point of purchasing eel with the same thickness and size all year long and maintaining the same flavor.

 The conger eel used for sushi toppings is the Conger myriaster species of the Anguilliformes order, Congridae family.
 There is an old saying that “The best Conger eel is from Edomae (the old name for Tokyo Bay)” and even now, the conger eel found in Haneda Sea (in front of Tokyo International Airport), is considered to be high quality, but they are not available in high quantities and aren’t often put on the market.
 However, besides the Haneda seas, the conger eel found in Tokyo Bay, such as in Kanazawa-hakkei, Kanagawa prefecture, or Kisarazu and Futtsu, Chiba prefecture, also have good flavor.
 Conger eel itself is found throughout Japan, from Hokkaido southward.
 They are often caught in Tsushima, Nagasaki prefecture and the Seto Inland Sea.
 In recent years they are also imported from South Korea and China.